AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 ### The Zero-shot Event Classification Task

-##### The Setting
+#### The Setting
+Zero-shot classification setups are usually defined by the lack of examples labelled with classes of interest.
+Instead, they usually represent each class through meta information, e.g. a short textual class description in the case of text classification.
+We are interested in this setup because it simplifies the event classification workflow a lot: if a user comes to us with a new event type, we want to be able to immediately start serving them news events of that class without needing to collect a new labelled dataset or go through a complicated re-training/tuning stage.
+We wish to have a classifier that can solve this problem:

 ```
 Input: snippets of text
 Output: snippets labeled according to a taxonomy of event types
 No training data
 ```

-The zero-shot component of this task is important, because we assume that our set of possible event labels will always be evolving.
-If a user come to us with a new event type, we want to be able to immediately start labeling events without needing to collect a new labeled dataset or go through a complicated re-training/tuning flow.

 In this post, we'll go over an approach to zero-shot event classification that worked well at the CASE 2021 fine grained event detection shared task.